Back to blog

 Key characteristics:

-• Maximum perceived size for carat weight
+• Maximum perceived size for carat weight among all shapes

-• Elongates the finger dramatically
+• Dramatically elongates the finger

 • Pointed ends require protective settings

-• Check for bow-tie effect and symmetry
+• Evaluate carefully for bow-tie effect and symmetry alignment

 Pear